Days Countdown

 Understanding the International Day of Women Judges

-The International Day of Women Judges is a significant occasion celebrated annually on March 10.
-This day serves to recognize and promote the contributions of women to the judiciary and to advocate for gender equality within legal systems worldwide.
-Established by the UN, this observance is aimed at addressing persistent gender disparities and ensuring that women are adequately represented in high-level judicial positions.
+The International Day of Women Judges is observed each year on March 10.
+The day highlights the contributions of women in the judiciary and draws attention to gender balance within legal systems worldwide.
+Established by the UN, it addresses ongoing gender gaps and calls for broader representation of women in senior judicial positions.

 The Importance of Representation